Monicajsm/To-do-List-React/README.md

 # To-do-List-React
-To-do-List made with React library.
+To-do-List made with React library and with React Icons package.